f-okd/AdventOfCode-2022/Day1/README.md

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

-Your puzzle answer was 207148.
+My puzzle answer was 207148.